 Technical Programme

-Join us for another fantastic Oslo edition of our world-class event, which strives to set the bar for the advancement of knowledge in the complex and wide fields of Geoscience and Engineering.
+Join us for another fantastic Toulouse edition of our world-class event, which strives to set the bar for the advancement of knowledge in the complex and wide fields of Geoscience and Engineering.

 We are working on building a broad and balanced programme that not only showcases the depth of discipline-specific expertise but also thrives on the synergies between oil and gas, CCS, renewables, and infrastructure geosciences.
 You can anticipate a comprehensive Technical Programme featuring multiple sessions that cater to diverse interests, encompassing dedicated sessions that resonate with diverse EAGE Technical Communities.